 Carers (including family and significant other carers)

-The purpose of a case plan is to provide a clear explanation of why the Department of Communities (the Department) is involved with a family, and identify our expectations and next steps in working with the family.
+The purpose of a case plan is to provide a clear explanation of why the Department is involved with a family, and identify our expectations and next steps in working with the family.
 A clear case plan minimises the perception that the Department 'moves the goal posts’.

 Case planning is an ongoing process throughout the duration of a case.
 It involves assessing, planning, reviewing and evaluating case information.
 The case plan must be reviewed regularly so the case does not become stagnant.
 Supervision (either individual or group) can be used to progress individual cases, for example, by undertaking a group Signs of Safety mapping.
 Refer to the Signs of Safety and Case Planning Flowchart (in related resources).